Kayne64/effects/README.md

 Start/Reset Meth = /meth and /methreset
 Start/Reset Drinking = /drunk and /resetdrunk

+# Features
+Certain Commands for Starting and Resetting
+Individual Commands

+# Plans
+Intergration into vMenu/Menus
+Emotes when command/button has been executed
+Different Effects with Drugs

 # Credits/Permission

 You must not in any circumstance share or claim this script.